Photo Credits: J Grenier

 Thursday 5:00pm - 8:00pm - Open Mic night at the Lakeshore House

 Second Thursday of each month, 4:30pm - Monson Public Library Book Club.
 December The Institute by Stephen King.
-January The Demon of Unrest by Erik Larson
+January The Demon of Unrest by Erik Larson.
+February Killers of the Flower Moon by David Grann.
+March How to Read a Book by Monica Wood.

 Second Thursday of each month - 6pm - Selectboard Meeting at the Town Office.